Vitamin D Deficiency in Children: Symptoms and How to Address Them

 Vitamin D Helps Create Healthy Bones

 Calcium is vital for healthy bones.
 We’ve heard this message often, right?
 But did you know that Vitamin D also plays a role in building up healthy bones?
 It helps our bodies absorb calcium.
-These two nutrients work hand in hand to help develop, strengthen, and maintain children’s bones.
+These two nutrients — vitamin D and calcium — work hand in hand to help develop, strengthen, heal, and maintain children’s bones.

 Knowing this, we can understand why Vitamin D is so vital for children.
 Their bones are continuously growing in both size and density.
-Keeping their bones strong as they grow is important since kids are often very physically active.
-If children do happen to have a bone injury, Vitamin D also helps them heal from it.
+Keeping their bones strong as they grow is important since kids are often physically active.
+If children do happen to have a bone injury, Vitamin D (along with calcium!) helps their bones heal well.

 Investing in children’s bone health will also set them up for vibrant health in their adult years.
 On average, children reach 90% of their maximum bone mass in their late teen years.
-Putting in some effort during their childhood will help to ensure health in the years to come.
+Putting in some effort during their childhood will provide a solid foundation of adequate bone density for years to come.
 And hopefully, they’ll thank you for that!

 Vitamin D Boosts Immune Function

-We all know that every kid could use a little extra immune function — especially in winter!
+We all know that kids can always use a little extra immune boost — especially in after they go back to school!
 Vitamin D is shown to have a direct influence on immune health, although scientists are still trying to fully understand how.

-Research has shown that the active form of vitamin D tempers the damaging inflammatory response of some white blood cells.
-It also helps to increase immune cells’ production of microbe-fighting proteins.
+Research has shown that the active form of vitamin D tempers the damaging inflammatory response of some white blood cells while increasing immune cells’ production of microbe-fighting proteins.
 Studies also showed that children with significant vitamin D deficiency are more likely to get a respiratory infection than children with higher levels of vitamin D.

 As any parent knows, kids have a lot of hormones — and a lot of moods!
 Studies are showing that Vitamin D plays an important role in hormonal, brain, and mood health.